alexandria-p/BugleMaestro/README.md

 Just like normal.
 When you are actively blowing a note on your bugle, the note you are playing will display on the bottom-right of the screen.
 (Other players will not be shown the note you are playing, they will just hear it out loud)
 <p align="center"><img src="https://raw.githubusercontent.com/alexandria-p/BugleMaestro/main/maestro_screenshot.jpg" width="1000"/></p>

-## Changelog

-**v1.0.1**
-- Fix mp3 load

-**v1.0.0**
-- Play the bugle

-### Contact Us

-🚨 If you found this mod on any site except for *Thunderstore* or *r2 Modman*, then I cannot guarantee the safety of the file you have downloaded! 🚨

-Please report this back to me on my GitHub https://github.com/alexandria-p or my Twitter account https://twitter.com/HumbleKraken.

-Feel free to tweet at me too if you enjoyed using this mod - especially if you attach the footage you were able to save!

-If you would like to report any bugs, join the Peak modding discord and find me there.

 # Installation steps

 ### If you've never installed mods for Peak, do this first: